-Yazle Appoints Dylan Temple-Heald as Regional Commercial Director
+Yazle Appoints Dylan Temple-Heald As Regional Commercial Director

-(MENAFN- Nausheen Shamsher) Dubai, UAE, April 2024: Yazle, a global digital media company specializing in innovative and creative digital advertising announced the appointment of Dylan Temple-Heald as its new Regional Commercial Director.
+(MENAFN- Mid-East) Yazle, a global digital media company specializing in innovative and creative digital advertising announced the appointment of Dylan Temple-Heald as its new Regional Commercial Director.
 With over 18 years of extensive experience in digital marketing across various regions, Dylan brings a wealth of expertise in programmatic marketing, digital strategy, mobile and gaming advertising, brand marketing, integrated marketing, advertising technology, and data solutions to his new role.

 Prior to joining Yazle, Dylan held key positions at renowned companies such as AOL London, RocketFuel London, Sizmek London & Middle East, and most recently, Publicis Groupe Middle East where he served as the Head of Programmatic for six years.
 His diverse background spanning Agency, Publisher, and AdTech sectors has equipped him with a deep understanding of the industry landscape and a proven track record of driving business growth.